darkylein/dotfiles/README.md

 ## TODO

-- Get inspired by Stephan Raabe's dotfiles (https://gitlab.com/stephan-raabe/dotfiles/-/tree/main)
-- Integrate notifications daemon mako to sway (https://github.com/emersion/mako)
-- Add soft background to modules in waybar
-- Integrate autostart sway with login (https://wiki.archlinux.org/title/Sway)
-- Extend arch Installation Tweaks AND save the archinstall script config in this project
-- Set ENV vars before sway start or in /etc/environment (https://wiki.archlinux.org/title/Environment_variables)
-- Add screenshots with grim & slurp & swappy to sway/waybar and maybe screen recording
+- Add mako config for more beautiful notifications
-- Add file extensions to config files, where it's possible (.cfg, jsonc, etc.)
+- Add archinstall config
-- Give freerdp a try
+- Try out freerdp and add the package
-- Integrate QT5/6 theme
+- Integrate QT5/6 themes
-- TODO: See max_render_time in sway(5)
-- Setup nvim + ranger
+- Configure ranger
+- Make Neovim optionally more IDE like to replace pycharm
 - Add archinstall config